Academic Catalogs

 Grading Mode: Standard Letter, Pass/No Pass

-A second course in Java programming language.
-Topics include object-oriented design, inheritance, interfaces, abstract and anonymous inner classes, I/O & exceptions, generics, regular expressions, databases, XML, GUI construction, graphics and multimedia, Java collections, data structures, lambda expressions and multithreading.
+A second course in the Java programming language.
+Topics include object-oriented design, inheritance, interfaces, abstract and anonymous inner classes, recursion, 1/0 & exceptions, generics, Java collections, stacks, queues, lists, trees, lambda expressions and streams.
 This course may also be offered online.
-Graded or Pass/No Pass option.
+May be taken for grades or on a pass-no pass basis.

 Catalog Program Pages Referencing CS A272